edent/SuperTinyIcons/README.md

 ## Scream if you want to go smaller

-These files were minified using [svgo](https://github.com/svg/svgo) and then hand edited.
-Further smallification is possible.
+These files edited by hand in Inkscape, then were minified using [svgo](https://github.com/svg/svgo) and [svgcleaner](https://github.com/RazrFalcon/svgcleaner).
+Further smallification may be possible.

 * Each of these has an `xmlns="http://www.w3.org/2000/svg"` in the `<svg>` tag.
 This isn't strictly necessary - but some web browsers won't display them as an image without it.
 * Newlines can be stripped - they've been kept for readability where possible.
-* Rounded corners can be dropped - `rx="15%" ry="15%"` - the effect can be done in CSS if you want.
+* Rounded corners can be dropped - `rx="15%"` - the effect can be done in CSS if you want.
 * The background colour can also be excluded if you're including it elsewhere.
-* Colours can be simplified. `#FF0000` becomes `red`
+* Colours can be simplified. `#FF0000` becomes `red`.
 * The precision of the paths is *mostly* 0 decimal places.
 A few logos have 1 or 2 dp to make them look more accurate.
 The precision can be reduced if necessary.

-You can see the difference this makes in [`youtube.svg`](https://github.com/edent/SuperTinySocialIcons/raw/master/tiny/youtube.svg) which is a ginormous 1,074 Bytes.
-By applying some of the above techniques we can get it down to a svelte 998 Bytes in [`youtube-tiny.svg`](https://github.com/edent/SuperTinySocialIcons/raw/master/tiny/youtube-tiny.svg).
+You can see the difference this makes in [`youtube.svg`](https://github.com/edent/SuperTinySocialIcons/raw/master/tiny/youtube.svg) which is a ginormous 1,032 Bytes.
+By applying some of the above techniques we can get it down to a svelte 981 Bytes in [`youtube-tiny.svg`](https://github.com/edent/SuperTinySocialIcons/raw/master/tiny/youtube-tiny.svg).

 Think you can make them smaller?
 Tell me by raising an issue!